rails/rails/guides/source/testing.md

 Saved the article without a title
 ```

-To get this test to pass we can add a model level validation for the `title`
+To get this test to pass a model-level validation can be added for the `title`
 field.

 ```ruby